 This vibrant little fruit has been nicknamed the Queen of fruits, for its antioxidant properties and shape, that resembles that of a crown once cracked open.

-Mangosteen can be reddish, brown, or purple on the outside with a greenish stem that resembles that of a bell pepper.
-Snap the top off to create an opening, since the skin by itself is hard to pierce and peel.
 Once the top is off, squeeze or crack in half.
-A luscious red colour will be revealed inside, with small pieces of white fruit.
+A luscious red color will be revealed inside, with small pieces of white fruit.
 They look more like miniature garlic cloves and have a pleasantly sour taste.
 The bigger ones have seeds in the middle, the smaller pieces tend to be seed-free.

-Mangosteen is made into vitamins, tea, and other supplements.
-It’s also used as a healthier alternative to coffee and is made by boiling the rind and mixing with cinnamon or other spices for taste.
+It’s also used as a healthier alternative to coffee and is made by boiling the rind and mixing it with cinnamon or other spices for taste.

 Other Fruits in the Philippines Worth Mentioning